LIME

 explanation.show_in_notebook()

-Below we have explained another random sample from test data but this time we have chosen a random sample for which model makes the wrong prediction to understand which words are contributing to the wrong prediction.
+Below we have explained another random text example from test data but this time we have chosen a random text example for which model makes the wrong prediction to understand which words are contributing to the wrong prediction.
 This can give us more confidence in model performance.

 preds = rf.predict(X_test_tfidf)